Umarfarooq700/Boxvidra-Project/README.md

-## Boxvidra Native And Boxvidra Proot configuration application :
+## Boxvidra Native And Boxvidra Proot Configuration Applications :

-Through it you can completely modify the system, and apply the appropriate settings to give you the best performance, With all versions of dxvk, wined3d, turnip and virgl.
+There are two main programs that you can choose between to control Wine settings and the like, such as changing dxvk, mesa, vkd3d, and more, such as `Boxvidra Configuration Application` And `WineXF Manager Application` Through them, you can completely modify the system, and apply the appropriate settings to give you the best performance, With all versions of dxvk, vkd3d, wined3d, turnip and virgl.

+* `Boxvidra Configuration Application`

+* `WineXF Manager Application`

+And Also, you can change their themes easily and freely, without needing a internet, and from the cfg apps section in main menu.

+* Boxvidra Configuration Application (Light)

+* Boxvidra Configuration Application (Dark)

+* WineXF Manager Application (Light)

+* WineXF Manager Application (Yellow)

 ### Recommend setup for termux-x11 :